Kentucky governor calls for release of police video after Louisville police, National Guard soldiers return fire, killing man

-LOUISVILLE, Ky. -- Kentucky's governor on Monday called for the release of police video from a deadly shooting in Louisville that took place while police officers and National Guard soldiers were enforcing a curfew amid waves of protests in the city over a previous police shooting.
+LOUISVILLE, Ky. -- Kentucky's governor on Monday called for the release of police video from a deadly shooting in Louisville that took place while police officers and National Guard soldiers were enforcing a curfew amid waves of protests over a previous police shooting.

+Killed in the gunfire was barbecue operator David McAtee, whose business is next to the parking lot where the shooting occurred early Monday.
+He was mourned by hundreds of people who returned to the site hours afterward.

+Christopher 2X, an anti-violence activist and executive director of the group Game Changers, said McAtee was well-liked, adding: "I've never known him to be aggressive in any kind of way."
+McAtee was known to give free meals to police officers, his family told the Courier Journal.

-The city's police chief said the man was killed early Monday while police officers and National Guard soldiers returned fire after someone in a large group fired at them first.
+The city's police chief said McAtee was killed early Monday while police officers and National Guard soldiers returned fire after someone in a large group fired at them first.

-Gov. Andy Beshear said there's significant camera footage, body camera and otherwise" from the shooting and pressed Louisville police to release the video as soon as possible.
+Gov. Andy Beshear said there's "significant camera footage, body camera and otherwise" from the shooting and pressed Louisville police to release the video.

-"I believe that the people of Kentucky deserve to see it for themselves, and I believe in seeing it can decide whether this was justified or whether it is cause for more concern," the Democratic governor said during a briefing at the state Capitol in Frankfort.
+"I believe that the people of Kentucky deserve to see it for themselves, and I believe in seeing it can decide whether this was justified or whether it is cause for more concern," the Democratic governor said.

-Louisville Mayor Greg Fischer identified the shooting victim as David McAtee.
-Media reports identified him as the owner of a barbecue business next to the parking lot where the shooting occurred.
-Fischer, who spoke with McAtee's mother, said on social media that he's committed to "getting all the answers out as quickly as possible" about the shooting.
+Mayor Greg Fischer, who spoke with McAtee's mother, said he's committed to "getting all the answers out as quickly as possible" about the shooting.

-Hours after the shooting, WDRB-TV streamed video of dozens of people gathered across the street.
-Some held signs and many chanted loudly "hands up" and "I can't breathe" toward officers investigating.
-The crowd mostly stayed on the sidewalk and out of the roadway as officers lined up nearby.
-Louisville has been hit by several nights of protests.

 Someone fired a shot at them and both soldiers and officers returned fire, the chief said.
 Several "persons of interest" were being interviewed, he said.

-Beshear, a former state attorney general, said "every account that we have seen right now" showed that police and guardsmen were fired on first.
+Beshear said "every account" he saw showed police and guardsmen were fired on first.

-"Now the thing that I want the video to come out about ... is the response, and ensuring that it was appropriate and it was following the protocols," he said.

 News outlets showed video taken by someone in a car parked at a gas station.
 It recorded the sound of bullets being fired as groups of police and national guard soldiers crouched behind cars.